TRIGEMINAL NEURALGIA –

 The formation of adhesions initiates a cascade of consequences, as these fibrous connections begin to compress the arteries, veins, and free nerve endings within the layers of fascia surrounding muscles and the neurovascular bundle that lies beneath.
 Consequently, a persistent low-grade pain manifests whenever muscles affected by adhered fascia are engaged.
 Additionally, these adhesions have the propensity to shorten certain bands of fascial fibers, exacerbating discomfort upon contraction or stretching of the affected muscles.

-With burning mouth syndrome, the repetitive strain adhesion formation can be attributed to various activities, including:
+With Burning Mouth Syndrome, the repetitive strain adhesion formation can be attributed to various activities, including:

 • Prolonged periods of computer usage with poor ergonomics